 Driving without tax

-This comes from the DVLA so you won't get any points on your licence.
 They do, however, have the power to clamp your vehicle until you pay, and the fine could increase to up to £1,000 (plus court fees) if the case goes to court.

-Police use Automatic Number Plate Recognition technology to check if a car is taxed; if you're caught driving without tax by the police you could be issued with an instant fixed penalty notice of up to £1,000.
+Police use Automatic Number Plate Recognition technology to check if a car is taxed.
+If you're caught driving without tax by the police you could be issued with an instant fixed penalty notice of up to £1,000.